mifos/www/sites/all/modules/node_import/README.txt

 Documentation
 ------------------------------------------------------------------------------

-You can read the documentation on "admin/advanced_help/node_import" on your site.
+If you install the "Advanced help" (http://drupal.org/project/advanced_help) module, you can read the documentation on "admin/advanced_help/node_import" on your site.

 Extending node_import (for developers)
 ------------------------------------------------------------------------------